 What is the Diamond's Girdle?

 The girdle refers to the thin perimeter of the stone.
 It makes up the outer edge where the pavilion and crown meet.
-If you envision one of your diamond jewelry pieces, the girdle is the stone portion that is in direct contact with the setting.
+If you envision one of your diamond jewelry pieces, the girdle is the stone portion that is in direct contact with the setting, no matter your diamond’s shape.
 The girdle is the widest part of a diamond and is used to measure the total diamond perimeter.
 Diamond girdles do not affect the overall diamond quality or appearance and may be left rough, faceted, or polished.

 Diamond Girdle Ratings